iamnst19/Istio_EKS_Terraform/addons/README.md

 # ADDONS:

+## What is Kiali?

+Kiali is a management console for an Istio-based service mesh.
+It provides dashboards, observability, and lets you operate your mesh with robust configuration and validation capabilities.
+It shows the structure of your service mesh by inferring traffic topology and displays the health of your mesh.
+Kiali provides detailed metrics, powerful validation, Grafana access, and strong integration for distributed tracing with Jaeger.

+## How is Kiali used in this Project?

 With the istio-operator profile yaml, the Istio native componets were deployed.
 Now that its deployed, **Kiali** can be deployed as an addon to the Istio as a service to view the traffic and optionally manage the application deployments in Istio.

 To expose the Kiali in the istio-system namespace; Istio Gateway (kiali-gateway), Virtual Services(kiali) and Destination Rules(kiali) were applied.